1And Jesus was going out of the temple and going away, and his disciples came to him to draw his attention to the buildings of the temple.

 20And pray that your flight is not in the winter, nor on a Sabbath,

-23“At that time if someone says to you, ‘Look!, here is the Messiah!,’ or, ‘Here he is!,’ do not believe it.
+23“At that time if someone says to you, ‘Look!
+Here is the Messiah!’
+Or, ‘Here he is,’ do not believe it,

-25Look!
+25Pay attention!
 I have told you beforehand.

-26Therefore, if they say to you, ‘Look!, he is in the desert,’ do not go out there, or ‘Look!, he is in the inner rooms of the temple,’ do not believe it.
+26Therefore, if they say to you, ‘Look!
+He is in the desert,’ do not go out there.
+Or ‘Look!
+He is in the inner rooms of the temple,’ do not believe it.

 27For as the lightning goes out from the east and shines even to the west, so will be the coming of the Son of Man.